-a Leases [as a lessor]
+2.4 Leases [as a lessor]

-Lease income from operating leases where the Company is a lessor is recognised as income on a straight-line basis over the lease term unless the receipts are structured to increase in line with expected general inflation to compensate for the expected inflationary cost increases.
+Lease income from operating leases where the Company is a lessor is recognised as income on a straightline basis over the lease term unless the receipts are structured to increase in line with expected general inflation to compensate for the expected inflationary cost increases.
 The respective leased assets are included in the balance sheet based on their nature.

-b Income taxes
+2.5 Income taxes